 Programme

-The Climate Smart Food Digital Summit runs over three consecutive weekdays (24th, 25th and 26th September).
-Each session will included interactive presentations, panel discussions, audience Q&As, fireside chats and Start-Up pitches.
+The Climate Smart Food Digital Summit ran over three consecutive weekdays (24th, 25th and 26th September).
+Each session included interactive presentations, panel discussions, audience Q&As, fireside chats and Start-Up pitches.

 Decarbonising Supply Chains at the Source